suinleelab/HD-AE/README.md

 * Share your pretrained models and reference sets of embeddings with collaborators
 * Alternatively, you can download a pretrained HD-AE model and use it to embed your data and compare with previous reference datasets

+### Installation

+The simplest way to get started with HD-AE is to clone this repo and run `pip install .`.

 ### Usage

 See the `notebooks` folder for examples of using HD-AE.